Nabakrushna Choudhuri

 Nabakrushna Choudhury (also spelled Nabakrushna Choudhuri; 23 November 1901 – 24 June 1984) was an Indian politician and activist.
-He served as Chief Minister of the Indian state of Odisha.
+He served as 2nd Chief Minister of the Indian state of Odisha.
 He was a freedom fighter who participated in the Non-cooperation Movement, the Civil Disobedience movement, and the Peasant movement.

 Early life

-Nabakrushna Choudhury was born to Gokulananda Choudhury at the Kherasa village of Jagatsinghpur district, Odisha.
-His father belonged to an aristocratic Zamindar Karan family and was an accomplished advocate.
+Nabakrushna Choudhury was born on 23 November 1901 in an aristocratic Zamindar Karan family to lawyer Gokulananda Choudhury at the Kherasa village of Cuttack (now in Jagatsinghpur).
+His father was an accomplished advocate.
 Nabakrushna Choudhury studied at the Pyari Mohan Academy, Cuttack.
 He completed his studies for to Matriculation Examination at the age of 15 but had to wait for a year due to age restriction.

 In 1917, joined the Ravenshaw College, Cuttack.
-His brother Gopabandhu Choudhuri resigned from British government service to work in social service.
-In 1921 he left the Ravenshaw College along with few of his classmates, e.g. Nityananda Kanungo, Loknath Patnaik, Jadumani Mangaraj and Harekrushna Mahtab to join non-cooperation movement and to work in social service.
+His elder brother Gopabandhu Choudhuri resigned from British government service to work in social service.
+In 1921 he left the Ravenshaw College along with few of his classmates like Nityananda Kanungo, Loknath Patnaik, Jadumani Mangaraj and Harekrushna Mahtab to join non-cooperation movement and to work in social service.
 He lost his father around this time so he came under his elder brother Gopabandhu Choudhury's guardianship.
 In 1922, Nabakrushna Choudhury went to Gandhiji's Sabarmati Ashram, Ahmedabad to learn all about Khadi – the principles and philosophy of spinning and weaving.

 On return from Sabarmati, Nabakrushna tried to organize Gandhian programs in Odisha along with his brother in a school at Alakashram, that his brother established.
 In 1925, Nabakrushna went to Shantiniketan to further his studies of Mahatma Gandhi.
 During his ten-month stay there, he came in contact with Malati Choudhury (née Sen), whom he married later.

 Later, he and his wife worked at Tarikund, a village near Jagatsinghpur.
 There, they both worked as farmers and teachers with his first daughter, Uttara being born in 1928.